open-telemetry/opentelemetry-collector-contrib/pkg/ottl/LANGUAGE.md

 The OTTL grammar includes function invocations, Values and Boolean Expressions.
 These parts all fit into a Statement, which is the basis of execution in the OTTL.

+### Design principles

+The OTTL and built-in [ottlfuncs](//github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl/ottlfuncs) are designed according to these principles:
+- OTTL programs operating in separate contexts cannot influence one another -- an OTTL program may have side-effects only within its own execution [context](#contexts).
+- OTTL programs cannot loop forever, except through the use of non built-in functions.

 ### Editors

 Editors are functions that transform the underlying telemetry payload.
 They may return a value, but typically do not.
 There must be a single Editor Invocation in each OTTL statement.